-The original IND granted by the FDA in March of 2010 allowed the Company to proceed with a Phase I clinical trial having five (5) cohorts culminating in a maximum dose of 50 mg/m.
+The original IND granted by the FDA in March of 2010 allowed the Company to proceed with a Phase I clinical trial having five (5) cohorts culminating in a maximum dose of 50 mg/m2.
 However, in November of 2012, the Company announced that since there had been no evidence of significant toxicity from treatment of patients with L-Grb-2, the Company was proceeding with requesting the FDA to allow higher dosing in patients.
 The Principal Investigator for the clinical trial, in consultation with Bio-Path's Board of Directors, advised that with the absence of any real toxicity barriers, the Company should continue to evaluate higher doses of Liposomal Grb-2.
 The absence of significant toxicity provides a significant opportunity for the Company to test higher doses in patients in order to find a dose that provides maximum potential benefit and duration of anti-leukemia effect.
 These actions were approved and a revised protocol is in place allowing higher dosing.
-The Company announced in June of 2013 that it completed Cohort 5, successfully treating three patients at a dose 60 mg/m, which had been increased from 50 mg/m in the revised protocol.
-The Company has enrolled three patients in Cohort 6 for treatment at a dose of 90 mg/m.
+The Company announced in June of 2013 that it completed Cohort 5, successfully treating three patients at a dose 60 mg/m2, which had been increased from 50 mg/m2 in the revised protocol.
+The Company has enrolled three patients in Cohort 6 for treatment at a dose of 90 mg/m2 and currently has two evaluable patients.
+The Company is currently awaiting drug resupply to complete Cohort 6.

-Patients eligible for enrollment into the Phase I clinical trial have refractory or relapsed Acute Myeloid Leukemia ("AML"), Philadelphia Chromosome Positive Chronic Myelogenous Leukemia ("CML") and Acute Lymphoblastic Leukemia ("ALL"), or Myelodysplastic Syndrome ("MDS") and who have failed other approved treatments.
+Patients eligible for enrollment into the Phase I clinical trial have refractory or relapsed Acute Myeloid Leukemia ("AML"), Philadelphia Chromosome Positive Chronic Myelogenous Leukemia ("CML") and Acute Lymphoblastic Leukemia ("ALL"), or Myelodysplastic Syndrome ("MDS") and have failed other approved treatments.
 These are patients with very advanced stages of the disease, and consequently, not all patients enrolled are able to complete the four-week treatment cycle because of progressive disease, which is unrelated to the treatment with Liposomal-Grb-2.

 The Principal Investigator for the Phase I clinical trial, Dr. Jorge Cortes (the "Principal Investigator"), is a leading expert in the treatment of CML, AML, MDS and ALL.
-Because the results of the first trial produced unexpected and clinically interesting results in some patients, the Principal Investigator prepared an abstract of the results of the first cohort and he presented such results at the annual meeting of the American Society of Hematology in December of 2011.
+In the continuing effort to keep the leukemia oncology community appraised of the development of Liposomal Grb-2, the Principal Investigator submitted an abstract to the American Society of Hematology ("ASH") to be considered for presentation at ASH's annual meeting in December of 2013.
+The abstract was accepted and a poster updating the progress in the Phase I clinical trial will be presented at the ASH annual meeting.
+A major part of the update on the Liposomal Grb-2 Phase I trial will be the inclusion of the results of testing of patient blood samples, which demonstrates significant inhibition of the disease causing protein Grb-2.
+This is a significant development which suggests the potential of Liposomal Grb-2 to inhibit AML and MDS in patients.
+Results from the second cohort also demonstrated potential anti-leukemia benefits in treated patients and such results were included in the presentation to the

 Results from the second cohort also demonstrated potential anti-leukemia benefits in treated patients and such results were included in the presentation to the American Society of Hematology.
 The Principal Investigator is currently preparing an abstract of updated information for presentation at the American Society of Hematology annual meeting in December of 2013.